rdevstack/harbor-registry/README.md

     ✔ ----Harbor has been installed and started successfully.----
     ```

-2. Login to Harbor by browsing to [example.com](http://example.com/)
+2. Login to Harbor using your harbor domain configured [example.com](http://example.com/)

     ![harbor](images/harbor.png)